bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 ![](media/99-3dscript-channel2.png)

-- Change channel 2’s intensity and alpha maximum values from 7000 to 3000.
+- Change channel 2's intensity and alpha maximum values from `7000` to `3000`.

 ![](media/100-3dscript-adjusted.png)

 Note how the gray signal is now brighter and the sample surface looks more solid and less porous.
-That’s because we changed the alpha maximum value to make all the pixels above 3000 to have 100% opacity.
+That's because we changed the alpha maximum value to make all the pixels above 3000 have 100% opacity.

-Unfortunately, the increase in brightness of channel 2 led to some regions of channel 1 to become a little overexposed.
-Before writing the new values to the code, let’s make a small correction to channel 1.
-We don’t want to change the intensity, but we can make the pixels more transparent, so that they don’t become so bright.
+Unfortunately, the increase in brightness of channel 2 led to some regions of channel 1 becoming a little overexposed.
+Before writing the new values to the code, let's make a small correction to channel 1.
+We don't want to change the intensity, but we can make the pixels more transparent, so that they don't become so bright.

-- Set channel 2’s alpha maximum value from 1500 to 3000
+- Set channel 1's alpha maximum value from `1500` to `3000`.
-- Then, update the script as below and `Run` it
+- Then, update the script as below and press `Run`:

 ```default
 At frame 0: